-Employee Empowerment – One of the biggest challenges in retaining top talent is providing these individuals and teams with the ability to share innovative ideas and creative solutions to business challenges, to have their voices heard, and to directly impact the future of their company.
-Basically, they want buy-in and the ability to pursue their full potential within the company.
+Employee Empowerment – One of the biggest challenges in retaining top talent is providing these individuals and teams with the ability to share innovative ideas and creative solutions to business challenges, have their voices heard, and directly impact the future of their company.
+They want buy-in and the ability to pursue their full potential within the company.
 Give them the opportunity by getting rid of the tedious tasks that can suck up most of their day with an automated workflow process.

 With improved confidence and a new sense of ownership resulting from RPA and an effective ERP software solution, both employees and businesses benefit.
 The result is a better service, better product, and better working environment, which pleases everyone from the management to the employee to the customer.

 Encompass Solutions, Inc. is an ERP consulting firm, an Epicor Platinum Partner, and NetSuite Solution Provider that offers professional services in business consulting, project management, IT support, and software implementation.
 Whether undertaking full-scale implementation, integration, and renovation of existing systems or addressing emerging challenges in corporate and operational growth, Encompass provides a specialized approach to every client’s needs.
 As experts in identifying customer requirements and addressing them with the right solutions, we ensure our clients are equipped to match the pace of the Industry.